maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 - Engineers familiar with observability tools
   - Engaged and focused on resilience
   - Have these tools in mind when imlementing new features

+## Other considerations

+Although the system is complex we can do our best to minimise accidental complexity.

+- Defining domain boundaries lowers cognitive complexity for engineers
+- Ensuring the whole team understand _why_ helps them to make the right decision and keep the code clean
+- Test first approach to ensure we only write the code we need

+### System design and team structure

+[Conway's law](https://www.thoughtworks.com/insights/blog/demystifying-conways-law) tells us that that the structure of system will reflect the organization that built it.
+It follows that loosely coupled systems are created by loosely coupled teams.

+Though loosely coupled, teams should be highly aligned.
+Visibility between teams helps to form shared values, principles and practices.

 ## Conclusion